DataDog/documentation/content/en/dynamic_instrumentation/how-it-works.md

 ### Log probes

 Log probes are enabled by default on all service instances that match the desired environment and version.
-They are rate limited to 5000 logs/s.
+They are rate limited to execute at most 5000 times per second, on each service instance.

 If you enable `Capture method parameters and local variables` on the log probe, Dynamic Instrumentation captures the following data and adds it to the log event:
   - **Method arguments**, **local variables**, and **fields**, with the following limits by default: